ayush5harma/PixelFeatureDrops/README.md

 - **Continued Conversation**
 Go to google app-> More -> Settings -> Google Assistant -> Assistant -> Continued Conversation .
 Turn on phone.

+- **Google Photos portrait filter** to add bookeh effect on any photo with faces taken as normal before.

+**Note for some**- If unable to get portrait filter on photos then must use [*Portrait light For any device* magisk module by Kingsmanz](https://www.dropbox.com/s/kwej83yvefn8znp/Portrait%20light%20For%20any%20device.zip?dl=0)

 - **Google Duo portrait mode and autoframing during video calls** (enables by itself).

-- **Google Photos portrait filter** to add bookeh effect on any photo with faces taken as normal before. (doesn't work with all gcams)

 - **Camera 2 API Level 3** (module v7.1+)